-To contextualize the content using an idea to put all the action into something, I considered an essential item for every move: a box.
+I considered a box an essential item for every move to contextualize the content using an idea to put all the action into something.

 Each action will react.
 Positive or negative.
-That will be the purpose of the game: to show that our choices impact the world.
+That will be the game's purpose: to show that our choices impact the world.

 For the creation and composition of the digital project, manual elements were used to dialogue with the game proposal.

 From the results obtained through the research, I noted that the use of pictograms was well accepted by the students, who justified their images' choices due to the ease of recognition.
-Thus, for the infographic development, I considered three approaches: ecological, economic, and well-being.
-I saw the need to demonstrate to students the indexes, which varied more or less, according to their actions about the challenges proposed in the game, and the goal is to reach a final stage with all three items at a high level.
+Thus, I considered three approaches for infographic development: ecological, economic, and well-being.
+I saw the need to demonstrate to students the indexes, which varied more or less according to their actions about the challenges proposed in the game, and the goal is to reach a final stage with all three items at a high level.

 The “ecology,” “economy,” and “well-being” levels became icons: tree leaf, dollar sign and human doll, respectively.
 I used more contrast colours than defined in the palettes to increase visibility.